-Series Three will start early in 2018 and will be in dialogue format.
-I shall be talking to specialist researchers, clinicians, and carers about specific conditions, contexts, and types of care.
-My aim is to compare public perceptions of mental disorders and how they are treated, with those of experts in a variety of areas, so informing, de-mystifying, and hopefully de-stigmatizing opinion.
+Series Three began on Tuesday, March 13 and is entitled ‘Understanding Mental Health: conditions, caring, and contexts’.
+Rab will be talking to specialist researchers, clinicians, and carers about specific conditions, contexts, and types of care.
+The aim is to compare public perceptions of mental disorders and how they are treated, with those of experts in a variety of areas, so informing, de-mystifying, and hopefully de-stigmatizing opinion.

 If you are interested in finding out about postgraduate study and research at the University of St Andrews, please click here.